 The GCC Bookkeeping curriculum has been designed for students who wish to become bookkeepers in private industry or government service.
 The coursework deals with various financial accounting topics, including the accounting cycle, revenue and expense recognition, internal control and external reporting requirements, financial statement analysis, receivables and payables, as well as different inventory systems.
 Upon completion of the program, students will possess computer skills necessary for employment in the field of computerized accounting, should be well-versed in four accounting software packages, and learn and master essential concepts of payroll.
 They will also familiarize themselves with the functions and characteristics of the business environment and be prepared to accomplish tasks and solve problems through the written word.

-Students interested in pursuing a Bachelor’s degree in accounting should consult with an academic and/or transfer counselor to discuss transfer requirements.
+Students interested in pursuing a Bachelor’s degree in accounting should consult with an academic and/or transfer counselor to discuss their specific university transfer requirements.

 Key Skills and Characteristics